How To Delete Records In Sql

 This statement would remove the row from the customers table where the customer_id is equal to 123.

-Furthermore, you can combine multiple conditions in the WHERE clause to create more complex filtering criteria.
-For instance, to delete all customers who registered before a certain date and have not placed any orders, you might use a statement like this:
+What's more, you can combine multiple conditions in the WHERE clause to create more complex filtering criteria.
+Here's a good example: to delete all customers who registered before a certain date and have not placed any orders, you might use a statement like this:

 DELETE FROM customers